pascal-fb-martin/housecgi/README.md

 This service itself is not intended to have a user interface.
 Instead it advertises all the installed CGI applications as if these were House services.
 It also advertises itself (as the "cgi" service) to give access to a (minimal) maintenance and troubleshooting web UI.

-## Warnings
+> [!WARNING]

-HouseCGI is still fairly new.
+> HouseCGI is still fairly new.
 Its goal is to implement the complete CGI RFC, but this is still a work in progress.
+>

-There is no access security.
+>There is no access security.
 This tool is meant to be used on a local, secure, network only.

 ## Installation